-The APSnet Education Center can provide technical support for preparation of online instructional materials including scanning of images, artwork for disease cycles, and preparation of online versions of submissions.
-If authors require specialized technical support, they should contact the Editor-in-Chief.
+The APS Education Center can provide technical support for preparation of online instructional materials including scanning of images, artwork for disease cycles, and preparation of online versions of submissions.
+If authors require specialized technical support, they should contact the

 Illustration files should

 not be merged or linked to the text file, but submitted as separate files; references to illustrations or small images within the body of the text should be used to determine their placement.
 Captions for figures should be placed in a list at the end of the text, following the references.
 Each table should be placed on a separate page following the references.
 Prepare tables in the table format with one data field per cell.
 Double-space the entire document (including tables), and use a 12 point font.
 Microsoft Word (.doc) or Rich Text Format (.rtf) are the preferred file formats for text.
 Contact the

 File names for text files should be the last name of the corresponding author and the appropriate extension (e.g., Smith.doc).
 File names for all illustrations should be corresponding author name, followed by the appropriate figure number and the appropriate extension, (e.g., Smith1.jpg, Smith2.jpg, Smith3.jpg).

 Print negatives (a print negative must be accompanied with a print for comparison)